- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 This year, in the expanded village, you can also enjoy a chocolate shop and a traditional Christmas pyramid, specially hand-carved by a team of German artisans.

-The events run November 7-December 31.
-Daytime admission is $17 for adults and includes access to both the 12 Days of Christmas and the Christmas village.
+The events run from November 9-December 31.
+Daytime admission is $20 for adults and includes access to both the 12 Days of Christmas and the Christmas village.

 Nighttime admission is a bit higher at $25 per person, but the more than one million lights that come on across the gardens make it well worth the extra cost.